svtk/AtomicKotlinCourse/Introduction to Objects/Properties/Exercise 3/task.md

 ## Mastering the IDE: Extract Property

-Check yourself: how many times did you use the constant `100` in the code for the previous task?
+Think of how many times did you use the constant `100` in the code for the previous task?
 When you write the code, it's better to place  constants into `val`s, so they are easy to change if necessary.
 If the requirements change so that the field's size is `1000 x 1000`, it's error-prone to change